gregnz/stocks/ANET.md

 Arista's moat seems to be mostly in software.
 "Software driven cloud-networking" does seem to emphasise the 'software'!
 EOS is the single interface to all of Arista's hardware, so if you have an investment in how to use EOS, it probably makes a lot of sense to continue to invest in Arista's hardware.

 The strength of this moat is a bit unclear, and a lot (almost all) of the investment thesis relies on the strength of EOS.

+Here's a comment from Tinker on Sauls Investing Board which is relevant here:

+>Here is Arista's take on EOS.
+EOS enables Arista to produce router functionality in the switch for a per port cost, from a slide put out last year by Arista at 33x less per port than Cisco charges for its router for the same (or even less functionality).
+Arista actually has a larger routing table than what Cisco or Juniper offer.
+That is 1/33 ($3,000 vs. $100,000).

+>What this all means in practicality, so far, is Arista has moved up to 15% marketshare, more or less from zero just 5 or so years ago against a monopoly and Cisco marketshare has gone down by nearly the same.
+Arista's marketshare in 100GB is more than 25%.
+Thus the puzzlement of 25% growth rate for the rest of the year...

+> we can only judge the narrative from the results.
+And forward prognostication seems to be less aggressive than the narrative would indicate (I believe the market thinks Arista was unduly conservative in regard - and could produce another huge drop if this is not the case, like we had last quarter - although some of that has been recovered), but backward results have systematically shown the advantage.

+The historic trend certainly indicates some significant advantage for Arista versus Cisco.

 ### Litigation
 Have ignored it here Arista seem pretty confident it will go away, most of Ciscos claims seem to have been rejected.
 Not sure about the [OptumSoft](https://www.networkworld.com/article/3016667/lan-wan/court-finds-for-arista-in-eos-suit-with-co-founder.html) one which still seems to be ongoing Helps to be a billionaire I guess.